bartvandebiezen/css-conventions/README.md

 - If human ergonomics is not directly applicable, describe media queries as objects as close as possible to the human body.
 - Minor ranges (a.k.a. tweak points) are based on size differences within major ranges.
 - Breakpoints should only be used if the content requires it.
-- Makes it easier to add new media queries in the future, for example 'couch', 'wrist', or 'glasses'.
 - Breakpoints are currently based on size differences, but don't have to be.

 **Visual presentation of the breakpoints:**